learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 pikachu["speak"](); // "pika pika"
 ```

 Notice how we stored many properties of different types on the pikachu Object.
 Objects are like containers for storing variables.
-An Object can store any type of variable such as a [primitive](#primitives), functions or even other Objects.
+An Object can store any type of variable such as a primitive, functions or even other Objects.
 Objects have many uses besides representing a single entity such as a Pokemon.
 The main idea behind Objects is that they provide a way to group variables that are easily accessible via descripitve keys.

+### Primer on Prototypes
+Throughout this lesson you'll see the terms `prototype` and `prototype chain` a few times.
+The prototype is like DNA.
+Its passed down from parent to child, to grandchild...etc.
+The prototype chain refers to the list of all ancestors (parents, grandparents, great grandparents...etc).
+Think of Object as the oldest living relative from which all other types inherit their DNA from.
+Just as a child would inherit properties from their parents, Objects and other JavaScript types inherit properties.
+Unlike human properties such as eye color, hair color..etc, these properties are functions, strings, numbers... any type you can think of.
+Properties that exist on the child but not on the parent are called `direct properties`.

 ## Creating Objects